Greyland-TM/django-celery-boilerplate/README.md

 # **\*\*\*\***\*\*\***\*\*\*\***

+# About this project: what is does?
+It handles user authentication, validation, and creation.
+And for every account made, creates a lead in a Monday.com board.
+It can eaisly plug into any front end form you make by passing simply {first_name: "", last_name: "", email: ""} at a minimum.
+I also set up some demo apps and a celery beat scheduler.
+Very customizable.

+- I made this repository public because it doesnt contain sensitive information, and is a good baseline for bnuisiness level software.
+- If you want to use it feel free to clone it and buil up on it.
+But here are some things you should know

+  1: If you want to start this project you should be familiar with the django-reest-framework and Celery at least
+  2: Right now there are some bugs from stripping out all sensitiver information.
+So dont expect to open this up very easily right now.
+  3: I do try and keep this up to date with patches of my own, but if you want to make any changes feel free to submit a pr into the dev branch

 # Starting The Project

 - First you need to open the projects vertual environment and install the dependencies